maupilia/SRT/sphinx/Problems/problem-identification.rst

 Check first if the server crashed and restart it if needed.
 Ask the project friend to complete the procedure from viewer01 (VLBI console).
 The instructions are on this link: https://srtsupervisoronduty.readthedocs.io/it/latest/sd/srt/procedures/minor_servo.html#mscu-restart.

-After restarting the server it is necessary to restart the containers of the minor servos.
+After restarting the server it is necessary to restart the containers of the minor servos on the discos-console computer.

 Quicklook